3-Isothiazolone, 2-methyl-: Human health tier II assessment

 Critical Health Effects

-The critical health effect for risk characterisation is skin sensitisation.
-The chemical may also cause systemic acute toxicity (by all route of exposure) and local effects (skin corrosion and the possibility of causing serious damage to eyes).
+The critical health effect for risk characterisation includes systemic acute toxicity (by all route of exposure) and local effects (skin sensitisation).
+The chemical may also cause skin corrosion and possibly serious eye damage.

 Public Risk Characterisation

-Although use in cosmetic/domestic products in Australia is not known, the chemical is reported to be used in cosmetic/domestic products overseas at concentrations up to 0.1 % and 1 % respectively.
+The use of the chemical in cosmetic products in Australia is not known;however, the chemical has been reported to have domestic use as a preservative in paint formulations.
+The chemical is reported to be used in cosmetic/domestic products overseas at concentrations up to 0.1 % and 1 % respectively (HHPD).

-Considering the range of domestic and cosmetic and personal care products that may contain the chemical, the main route of public exposure is expected to be through the skin and inhalation from products applied as aerosols.
+Considering the range of cosmetic and personal care products that may contain the chemical, the main route of public exposure is expected to be through the skin and inhalation from products applied as aerosols.
+Given the low concentrations expected in these products, health effects apart from skin sensitisation are not expected.

 Occupational Risk Characterisation